- Publications and resources

 Need more information?

-Further guidance on the administrative obligations for DAMP organisations under Part 99B is contained in the DAMP Guidance Manual.
+Further guidance on the administrative obligations for DAMP organisations under Part 99B is contained in the Drug and alcohol management plan guidance manual (pdf 951.21 KB).